Search

 In case you don’t know Buzan, he wrote many bestselling books on the topic.

-But I still wound up ignoring his device because I wrongly assumed there was no way mind mapping could be so good.
+But I still wound up ignoring his advice about this “mental Swiss Army Knife,” because I wrongly assumed there was no way mind mapping could be so good.

-Thankfully, I took his advice when we met and I still follow the mind map I created under his guidance.
+Thankfully, I finally put his instructions into action when we met.
+Now, I still follow the mind map I created under his guidance in my work.

-I’ve created many more mind maps since and they have never failed to help me achieve some impressive goals.
+I’ve created many more mind maps since that day and they have never failed to help me achieve some impressive goals.

 In fact, a lot of the posts I’ve written for this blog started as mind maps using a few special ingredients I’d like to share with you today.